What is Frost Cloth? What are Frost Blankets?

 Can the Fabric Covers Protect Plants During the Winter?

 Frost Protek® fabric covers are designed for use during the growing season, or as long as there is live foliage on the plant.
 They can be used for periodic frost protection in climates with a year-round growing season, such as Florida and California.
 In most climates, perennials do not need protection from the elements while they are dormant.
 Be sure to remove covers once foliage has died back to ensure bare branches don't puncture your covers.
-You can use them again in the new growing season once foliage starts to form to insulate young leaves from a frost or cool nights.
+You can use them again in the new growing season once foliage starts to form to insulate sensitive plants and young leaves from a frost or cool nights.

 The cover shelters foliage and blossoms during strong wind and helps prevent breakage.
 This is particularly helpful for hanging baskets and flowering vines, or when transporting delicate plants.
 The covers are not designed for use against wind in colder climates over the winter.
 In most climates, perennials do not need protection from the elements while they are dormant.

-The fabric is 100% polypropylene, which is the same fabric used by commercial growers for frost and pest protection.
+The weather protection fabric is 100% polypropylene, which is the same fabric used by commercial growers for frost and pest protection.
 The fabric is lightweight and doesn't crush plants.
-It is also breathable and enables the plant to receive the air it needs.
+It is breathable and enables the plant to receive the air it needs.
 Light penetrates through the fabric to the plants.
 The fabric weight is 0.9 oz. per square yard (metric 30 grams per square meter).
 This weight protects from 4° to 6° below freezing, or about 28° to 26° Fahrenheit (-3.0° Celsius).